Otoru/Learn-golang-with-tests/README.md

 - [Dependency Injection](./DependencyInjection) - A simple example of dependency injection.
 - [Mocking](./Mocking) - Mock objects are objects that simulate the behavior of real objects in a controlled manner.
 - [Concurrency](./Concurrency) - Large programs are often made up of many smaller subprograms.
+- [Select](./Select) - Select lets you wait on multiple channel operations.

 ## Author